 by Jean Genet, directed by Benedict Andrews, with Cate Blanchett at the Sydney

 Theatre Company and at New York's City Center in conjunction with the Lincoln

-Center Festival and Les Fausses Confidences by Marivaux directed by Luc Bondy at
+Center Festival; and Les Fausses Confidences by Marivaux, directed by Luc Bondy

-Phaedra(s) by Wajdi Mouawad, Sarah Kane and J. M. Coetzee, by director Krzysztof
+Phaedra(s), written by Wajdi Mouawad, Sarah Kane, and J. M. Coetzee and directed

-Warlikowski at the OdEon Theater, the BAM in New York this September and on tour
+Theater, the BAM in New York this September, and on tour throughout Europe and

-Honor, and an Officer of the National Order of Merit and Commander in the Order
+of Honor, and an Officer of the National Order of Merit and Commander in the

 Home | Theaters | Video | TV